 Weighted application blanks (WABs) are powerful predictors of retention.
 Specific weights will vary for each organization and may vary by position within an organization.
-Empirically determine your own weights and avoid items related to protected class status. those that could be seen as sensitive (for instance, anything related to protected class status or family background).
+Empirically determine your own weights and avoid items related to protected class status.

 Research shows that biodata questionnaires can be quite predictive of retention, yet they are not widely used by organizations.49 One straightforward way to leverage this tool is through a weighted application blank (WAB).
 A WAB uses the answers of current and former employees to application questions to empirically determine whether some items differentiate those who stay from those who leave.
 Items that differentiate can then be weighted according to how strongly they differentiate people who stay from people who leave.
 You can then use these items during selection from among future applicants.
 WABs are among the best predictors of turnover.